alexpapad95/6G-simulation-platform/README.md

    - The dimensions of S-SRRs.

-   - The properties (electric permittivity, εr, and tangent loss,tanδ) and the dimensions of substrate (width, length and thickness).
+   - The properties (electric permittivity, εr, and tangent loss,tand) and the dimensions of substrate (width, length and thickness).

    - The distance between the pair of unit cells.
 By default, the distance is 10 mm.